CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

 ##### *1. Descriptive email template*

-**Email subject:** *Access to the CONP SFTP Community Server*
+**Email subject:** *Data upload to the CONP Community Server*

 > ***
 > *Dear `<USERNAME>`,*
 >
-> *Thank you for reaching out and uploading your dataset to CONP!*
+> *Thank you for reaching out and uploading your dataset to the CONP!*
 >
-> *You have been given access to the SFTP CONP Community Server to upload your dataset.
-SFTP, or "Secure File Transfer Protocol" is a popular method for transferring files between two systems.
-The CONP SFTP Community Server is an intermediary storage space that users can use to upload datasets they wish to share on the CONP Portal.*
+> *You have been given access to the CONP Community Server to upload your dataset.
+For this, we will make use of SFTP, or "Secure File Transfer Protocol", a popular method for the encrypted transfer of files between two systems.*
 >
-> *To connect to the CONP SFTP Community Server where you'll be uploading your dataset, enter the following command in a terminal:*
+> *To connect to the SFTP server and upload your data with the account information you were sent in a separate email (for security reasons), please follow the instructions found [here](https://github.com/CONP-PCNO/conp-documentation/blob/master/CONP_data_upload_users.md).*
->
-> ```
-> sftp -o port=7500 <USERNAME>@sftp.conp.ca
-> ```
->
-> *The user name you will be using is `<USERNAME>` (without the angle brackets).
-The system will then ask you for a password (which we will send in a separate email for security reasons).
-Enter it and you will gain access to the CONP SFTP Community Server.
-Once you are logged in, here are the most common commands that can be used:*
->
-> ```
-> exit                                     : log out of the remote system. ls                                       : get a listing of the files on the remote system in the current directory. cd <directory name>                      : change the current directory to the one passed as argument on the remote system. mkdir <directory name>                   : create a directory with a specific name on the remote system. put <path of a file on my system>        : transfer a file from the local to the remote system and store it in the current directory. get <name of a file on the remote system>: transfer a file from the remote system to the local system. rm <path of a file on the remote system> : deletes a file on the remote system. help                                     : get a listing of the available commands in sftp.
-> ```
->
-> *Detailed instructions on how to upload your dataset are provided in the following [documentation](https://github.com/CONP-PCNO/conp-documentation/blob/master/CONP_data_upload_users.md).*
 >
 > *We are here to help you should you have any questions.*
 >